msk19/NAG/README.md

-# Bitcoin Genesis
+# NewAge

-Bitcoin Genesis is Bitcoin Core clone.
+NewAge is Bitcoin Core clone.

 You can download Win32-client from "Releases": https://github.com/bitcoingenesis/bitcoingenesis/releases